tonyyates/RegPlate-Vagrant/README.md

 - Clone this repo `git clone git@bitbucket.org:TonyYates/RegPlate-vagrant.git`
 - Edit the `Vagrantfile` in the root
 - Change your `RegPlateSourcePath` to match point to where your source code for RegPlate is on your host machine environment
-- Add RegPlateweb to your machines hostfile `sudo sh -c 'echo "192.168.33.100 RegPlateweb" >> /etc/hosts'`
+- Add RegPlateweb to your machines hostfile `sudo sh -c 'echo "192.168.33.100 RegPlateWeb" >> /etc/hosts'`

 ## Updating Virtual Box Guest Additions